Smash Mouth front man Steve Harwell dead at 56: reports

 “We would hope people would respect Steve and his family’s privacy during this difficult time,” Hayes told the Washington Post.

-Smash Mouth formed in the 1990s and had several hits in the early 2000s, including “All Star,” “Walkin on the Sun,” and a cover of “I’m a Believer.”
+Smash Mouth formed in San Jose, California, in the 1990s and had several hits in the early 2000s, including “All Star,” “Walkin on the Sun,” and a cover of “I’m a Believer.”
 Both “All Star” and “I’m a Believer” were featured on the soundtrack of the movie “Shrek.”

 Harwell struggled publicly with health and addiction problems.
 Two years ago, the singer became disoriented on stage during a live performance.
 According to TMZ, he was yelling at the audience and slurring his words.